w3c-fedid/FedCM/src/HOWTO.md

 ### Mediation-oriented variation protocol details

 #### Well-Known configuration request
-After the RP initiates a sign-in flow by calling the API, the browser learns about the IdP's WebID support with a fetch to `https://idp.example/.well-known/webid`, where `https://idp.example` was specified as the provider by the RP.
+After the RP initiates a sign-in flow by calling the API, the browser learns about the IdP's FedCM support with a fetch to `https://idp.example/.well-known/webid`, where `https://idp.example` was specified as the provider by the RP.

 The browser expects a response with MIME type `application/json`, currently containing two fields:<br>
 ```json